 By the time the show reboots, we see this once strong and competent woman is barely able to function.
 Jamie is now controlling and obsessive over her grown daughter, Mabel, who just started college at NYU.
 In fact, in a disturbing scene that I guess is supposed to be funny, she destroys Mabel’s bed at home, leaves the remains in the hallway outside their apartment and impales one of Mabel’s stuffed animals with the broken wood.
 Eventually, she has to sign a contract issued by her daughter that enforces a 48-hour no-contact rule.
 We didn’t hear much about Jamie’s career or what she had planned for her next chapter.

 Although viewers may have been amused by Jamie, her reactions to facing the empty nest are downright disturbing.
 This response is presented as a normal part of empty nester syndrome.
 These messages, cloaked in humor, get into our heads and shape the way we see ourselves.
 They tell us who to be.
 We start to compare ourselves with TV characters.
 Society tells us over and over and over again: we will basically freak out when the kids leave, and we start to believe it.
-Image of circles with text inside that says 'and so I begin again' to show incompetent empty nester
+Image of flowers growing up from rocks to show perseverance as an empty nester

 I am now 57 and a half.
 I have been around the block a time or two as an empty nester, as a mom, and as a professional with over thirty years of experience working with moms.
 From what I have seen, Jamie is not the typical mom coping with her child leaving not at all.
 When I was researching for this blog, I found this powerful piece.
 It challenges the idea that when we face the empty nest we will be left asking our kids, “If I’m not your mother, do I even exist?”